morinim/documents/ga_string_guess/article.md

 ---

-This post is inspired by a question asked on StackOverflow.
+The article is inspired by a question asked on StackOverflow.

 A user was trying to understand how to implement a genetic algorithm for string guessing.